 where equality occurs in the zero-delay case.
-Thus the transition probability can only give a lower bound on the transition density.
+Thus the transition probability gives a lower bound on the transition density.

 Let P(x) denote the equilibrium probability [25] of a logic signal x(t), defined as the average fraction of time that the signal is high.
 Formally: